pepsiplease69/sunrise/README.md

 The approach mentioned above has a drawback.
 Although it's simpler, and offers more control, it is not fail-safe.

-If, for example, cron kicks off sunrise job at 3:21AM and the job sits and waits till 5AM or so.
+If, for example, cron kicks off sunrise job at 8:20AM and the job sits and waits till 12 noon or so.

-If the system goes through a reboot or loses power and has to be restarted, then the announcement for sunrise will be lost and will not occur ( without manual intervention ).
+If (at 9AM) the system goes through a reboot or loses power and has to be restarted, then the announcement for zuhr will be lost and will not occur ( without manual intervention ).

 ![direct-method-fail](direct-method-fail.jpg)